madkins23/curate/README.md

 The file shows up on the desktop as a generic icon since I didn't bother to configure a custom icon.
 The file must have executable permission and
-`Allow Launching` must be set in the right-click properties menu.
+`Allow Launching` must be set in the right-click properties menu for the icon (under Ubuntu, anyway, I have not tested this elsewhere).

 When I drag and drop one or more files from the memory chip to the icon the `curate` application is called with